EddFr90/Forcasting_ML_AO/README.md

-# Forecasting number of users till 2023
+In this notebook I will be using ML algorithm as RandomForest, XGBoost and LigthGBM to forecast number of users till 2023.